Back to Blog

 Example 1: Homeowner with $1,000 to Spend

-• Carbon Offsets: You could purchase offsets at an average cost of $15 per ton.
-With $1,000, you could offset approximately 67 tons of CO2, assuming the offsets are of high quality.
+• Carbon Offsets: At an average cost of $15 per ton, you could use your $1,000 to offset about 67 tons of CO2.
+That's a huge impact, assuming the offsets are high-quality.

-• Smart Thermostat: At $250, it can lower heating and cooling bills by up to $200 annually.
+• Smart Thermostat: For about $250, you could install a device that might lower your heating and cooling bills by up to $200 every year.

 Example 2: Small Business Owner